-In the last 18 months or so refinancing has been big news because of consecutive rate rises by the RBA.
+In the last couple of years refinancing has been big news because of consecutive rate rises by the RBA.
 It can be a great way for homeowners to secure a better loan interest rate, but there are several ways that refinancing could actually end up costing you more money.

 Only looking at the interest rate